 Treatments of embryos with the enzyme trypsin or other substances proven to inactivate or remove pathogenic organisms may be requested when pathogens that are not removed by washing may be present.
-If used, such treatments should also be applied prior to any micromanipulation, and according to the IETS Manual1.
+If used, such treatments should also be applied prior to any micromanipulation, and in accordance with the IETS Manual1.